Oscilloscope and logic analyser notes

 One of the simplest oscilloscopes, one you already have, is a sound card.

-This will give you a 2 channel, 16-bit ADC often 48000 sample/sec, too slow for many fancier things things, but measuring some slow baseband signals for basically free (a few cents worth of resistors for some protection) is pretty nice.
+Too slow for many fancier things things, but it's pretty nice to be able to measure some slow baseband signals for almost-free -- a few cents worth of resistors for some protection.

 Sound cards now tend to have a pretty low noise floor.